Holding Negligent Parties Accountable for Surgical Errors

 However, patients who suffer complications because a doctor failed to operate according to standards of professional skill and care should be compensated for their injuries.

 In some cases of medical malpractice, a foreign object is left in the patient’s body during surgery.
 These foreign objects include instruments such as a sponge, clamp, pair of forceps, needle, or other paraphernalia commonly used in surgery, examination, or diagnostic procedures.
 Florida’s medical malpractice laws shift the burden of proof from the patient to the negligent doctor or nurse who left the foreign object in the patient's body.

 This constitutes a prima facie case, in which the evidence is sufficient to prove the case by the mere fact that the object was left in the patient’s body.
 In other words, the patient only has to prove that the doctor or nurse left the object in the patient’s body.

 A majority of surgical errors involve administering anesthesia.
 The injury to the patient can be life-threatening - sometimes causing permanent brain damage, coma, organ damage, asphyxia, cardiovascular problems, or even death.

 This anesthesia error case was successfully litigated against oral surgeons for the improper use of anesthesia, which caused partial paralysis to a 66 year-old man.
 The resulting settlement was $2,000,000.00 for the client and his family.

 Seek Legal Representation From a Trusted Firm

-If you or a loved one has suffered injury from surgical errors or medical malpractice, contact a lawyer from Moody Law.
-Serving Winter Haven, Lakeland, and all other Central Florida areas, Moody Law provides legal representation to medical negligence victims in need.
-We understand how devastating a surgical error or medical mistake made by a negligent doctor or negligent nurse can be to a family, and we can help you.
+If you or a loved one has suffered injury from surgical errors or medical malpractice, please contact us by completing our online form, or call us at (863) 733-9090.
+Moody Law provides legal representation to medical negligence victims throughout Central Florida, and understands how devastating a surgical error or medical mistake made by a negligent doctor or negligent nurse can be to a family.
+We are here to help you.